Shandelier/Sit-Stand-Right/README.md

 ## Description

-Maintaining proper posture could be challenging if we forget about it, yet so easy when we remember.
+Maintaining proper posture could be challenging when forget about it, yet so easy when we remember.
 This app is a demonstration of a feedback loop that won't disrupt user workflow by 'recommending' standing up every 5 minutes.
-It gently blurs text making it readable only if user is in proper position.
+Insted it gently blurs text making it readable only if user is in proper position.

 The app is build using Vue.js and Teachable Machines library based on TensorFlow.js.